aurelia/logging/README.md

 This library can be used in the **browser** as well as on the **server**.

-When used alone in pre-ES6 environments, this library requires an `Object.assign` polyfill (or import `aurelia-polyfills`).

 ## Building The Code

 To build the code, follow these steps.